fingerprintjs/blog-apple-id-region-detection/README.md

 # Apple ID Region Detection PoC

-The source code of the demo for external protocol flooding vulnerability.
-Allows arbitrary websites to gather information about installed applications on a victim's computer in order to perform reliable tracking across different desktop browsers.
+The source code of the demo for the Apple ID region detection PoC based on Safari Smart App Banners feature.

 This repository is created for research and educational purposes only.
-Consider reading the original article about research.
+Consider reading the [original article](https://fingerprint.com/blog/apple-id-region-leak) about research.